YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBCMPNZRO, xxxx yyyy First record of block has nonzero compression count

-Run Time Warning: This indicates that during block certification or DSE/MUPIP integrity check the first record at offset yyyy of block xxxx was found to have a nonzero compression count.
+Run Time Warning: This indicates that during block certification or DSE/MUPIP integrity check, the first record at offset yyyy of block xxxx was found to have a nonzero compression count.

 Action: Report this database structure error to the group responsible for database integrity at your operation.